 The Year of Polar Prediction includes special observing periods where the number of routine observations will be enhanced, for example by weather balloon launches from meteorological stations and buoy deployments from research vessels to measure atmospheric and oceanographic conditions, respectively.
 Scientists will intensely observe the Arctic and Antarctic as part of coordinated field campaigns.
 Coordinated aircraft campaigns, satellite observations, and newly installed automatic weather stations will provide new insights into the processes governing the Arctic and Antarctic climate and their impacts on global weather systems.

 The WMO’s Information System will house all of the data collected across the initiative, making it available for operational forecasting centres to feed into their forecasting systems in real-time.
 Social scientists will then assess how better polar forecasts could affect the outcomes of socio-economic decision-making, while representatives of the transport, shipping, and tourism sectors will provide insight on the practical needs of their communities.

 A growing number of international projects, networks, and organisations are involved in the Year of Polar Prediction’s activities, including the EU Horizon 2020 projects Blue-Action and APPLICATE, as well as the EU-funded project SALIENSEAS.
 Together, the groups hope to enable society to better manage the opportunities and risks arising from polar climate change.

-Information on the Year of Polar Prediction can also be found on the website of the Alfred Wegener Institute
+- Information on the Year of Polar Prediction on the website of the Alfred Wegener Institute